Duration: 3 years full time

 Teaching & assessment

 In Comparative Literature and Culture, you'll be taught through a combination of lectures and small seminar groups, where you'll be able to try out new ideas by giving presentations and taking part in lively discussions.
+The course has a modular structure.
+You will take 120 credits’ worth of modules each year.
 You'll have access to online resources and the University’s comprehensive e-learning facility, Moodle, for your own study time.
 You'll be assessed in different ways, from online comprehension tests and individual and group presentations, to coursework and examinations.

 Our drama courses are 50% critical work and 50% creative/practical work.
 For most course units in Drama, you'll be assessed on two pieces of coursework, one of which is usually an academic essay or a research presentation, and the other an assignment like a performance or installation.
 You'll always hear back from us on how you've done.